-Several sailors we had met in Alaska had highly recommended the Sea of Cortez, so that was our goal in Mexico.
+Several sailors we had met in Alaska had highly recommended the Sea of Cortez, saying it was one of their all-time favorite cruising grounds, so that was our goal in Mexico.
 So when we left San Jose del Cabo, we pointed the bow north again.
 At first – when our course was really more northeast along the coast – we had beautiful sailing on a close reach, once again flying along under clear skies.

 But as the land curved more north and we altered course, the wind was right on the nose.
 With relatively little chop, we nonetheless made good progress, despite sailing lots of miles out of our way, as you do when you beat to windward.
 By evening we had reached Cabo Pulmo, a national park that was recommended in our cruising guide for having the best protected anchorage south of La Paz.
 Continue reading